Heart and Vascular Care

-Myth: Though I was diagnosed with high blood pressure, it’s down now and I can stop taking my medicine.
+Myth: My diagnosed high blood pressure is down, so I can stop taking my medicine.

 Fact: High blood pressure can be a lifelong disease.
-And controlling it may mean taking medicine every day for the rest of your life.
+And controlling it may mean taking medicine daily for the rest of your life.
 To protect your health, never stop taking your medicine unless your doctor tells you to do so.